 - Interest on the balance in the account will be calculated on a daily basis and can be credited to the account, or paid annually into a suitable bank/building society account or suitable Monmouthshire Building Society account following the close of business on the 31 March each year.

 - Interest will be paid gross - this means that interest will be paid without income tax being deducted.

-- The interest rate is variable.
-For details of the current interest rate, please see our separate Interest Rates page.
+- For details of current interest rates, please see our separate Interest Rates page.

 Paying Tax on Your Interest

 From 6th April 2016 personal savings account interest will be paid gross, which means that interest will be paid without tax being deducted.

 - This will form part of your new Personal Savings Allowance:

 - Basic rate tax payers will not pay any tax on the first £1,000 of savings income earned.

 - Higher rate tax payers will not pay any tax on the first £500 of savings income earned.